On 14 December 2018 Londoners urged to nominate “100 Blue Plaque women”

 Update August 10, 2017:We have been informed by English Heritage that our submission for Muriel & Doris to become part of the “100 Blue Plaque women” at both Kingsley Halls, Bow & Dagenham has been unsuccessful as a proposal was made (and declined) in 2017.
 Please contact us if you know anything about the 2017 proposal.

-Therefore we are currently considering commissioning the manufacture of private plaques to be placed on both buildings.
-English Heritage has given us details of companies to do such work but it would be in the region of £600 to £1200 for each site.
-The plan is:
+Therefore we considered commissioning the manufacture of private plaques to be placed on both buildings.
+English Heritage gave us details of companies to do such work.

 There is a blue plaque at Kingsley Hall in Bow but it records the time Gandhi stayed there